marcelherd/TekkenLearningPlatform/README.md

 ## License

-Distributed under the [GNU GPLv3](https://choosealicense.com/licenses/mit/) License.
+Source code is distributed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) License.
 See LICENSE.txt for more information.

 ## Contributing